Agricultural Commissioner / Sealer (1260B)

 - We developed a "cost per capita” benchmark performance measure by gathering end-of-year financial reports from County Departments of Agriculture and Weights and Measures that are ABAG counties.
-FY 16-17 is the third year we compiled this data and compared it to our department’s costs as an indicator of efficiency.
-FY 17-18 actuals will not be available until January 2019.
+FY 17-18 is the fourth year we have compiled and compared this data to our department’s costs as an indicator of efficiency.
+FY 17-18 actuals are now available and compared against the benchmark and target levels.
+FY 17-18 are used for FY 18-19 projections.

-- The Department met the countywide target of 90 percent Customer Survey Respondents Rating Services Good or Better.
-The Department has a goal of increasing the number of survey responses and has implemented additional distribution practices to achieve this goal.
+- The Department met the countywide target of 90 percent Customer Survey Respondents Rating Services Good or Better during FY 17-18.
+The Department has a goal of increasing the number of survey responses and has implemented additional distribution practices to achieve this goal in FY 18-19.
 Our customer survey is available on our website.
 We also distribute the survey on a postcard and send emails to customers with a link to the survey.